 Though she could not see, she then heard a familiar female voice.

 “Wh…o..who…” Iliera couldn’t form the words.

 “No no, don’t speak,” the woman said.
 “It will only make it harder.
-Honestly, darling, I could not possibly imagine that you could have survived the power that was just channeled through you to finish that spell.
-It’s impressive, but unfortunate.”
+Honestly, you poor thing, I could not possibly imagine that you could have survived the power that was just channeled through you to finish that spell.
+It’s impressive, but I am sorry for that.”

 Iliera didn’t respond.
 She didn’t understand.

 “No matter,” the woman said.
 “I’ll give you a quick death, just to end the misery.”

 Klick rolled onto his back as the world exploded in blinding light.
 He covered his eyes and listened as Iliera screamed in utter torment.
 The beam that erupted from the wand seemed to open some kind of portal, similar to the kind magic users commonly used in Udiria, and then a figure fell through and landed gently on the ground.
 It was a woman, with black hair and a slim, if not athletic, build.
 Her skin was pale, like she’d not seen the sun in months, but she wore an expression of pure joy.
 On her back, she carried one of the Udirian magic users battle-staffs that hadn’t been used since the last Yunai invasion years ago.